galiacheng/weblogic-aks-flux2-kustomize/azure-arc-gitops/README.md

-# Use Azure Acr Gitops to run Oracle WebLogic Server on Azure Kubernetes Service cluster
+# Use Azure Acr Gitops to run Oracle WebLogic Server on Azure Azure Arc-enabled Kubernetes

 This sample is using Flux and Kustomize to create and manage Oracle WebLogic Cluster on Azure Kubernetes Service cluster automatically.